For additional information, read the Nomination Form PDF

 VLR Listing Date 09/17/2020

-The site has substantive archaeological research potential as it relates to 19th-century Virginia Nottoway (Iroquoians), antebellum and post-Civil War reservation economies, material culture, and the social politics of free non-whites in antebellum Southampton County, and later, during the legally mandated racial segregation of the Jim Crow era.
-Field investigations of the site have yielded a dataset useful for re-evaluating previously identified archaeological resources from colonial-era through mid-20th century.
-Researchers may have misidentified such artifacts as associated with Euro-American cultural deposits instead of Nottoway reservation-era homesteads and farms.
-Such mis-identification could arise through a lack of understanding about how the Nottoway adopted English housing types and adapted manufactured goods for their own needs.
+The site has substantive archaeological research potential as it relates to 19th-century Virginia Nottoway (Iroquoians), antebellum and post-Civil War reservation economies, material culture, and the social politics of free non-whites in antebellum Southampton County, and later during the legally mandated racial segregation of the Jim Crow era.
+Field investigations of the site have yielded a dataset useful for re-evaluating previously identified archaeological resources from the colonial era through the mid-20th century.
+Researchers may have misidentified such artifacts associated with Euro-American cultural deposits instead of Nottoway reservation-era homesteads and farms.
+Such misidentification could arise through a lack of understanding about how the Nottoway adopted English housing types and adapted manufactured goods for their own needs.

 VLR: Virginia Landmarks Register